koenraijer/arxivcollector/README.md

 #### `run(self, url)`

-Starts the scraping process for the specified URL.
+Starts the collection process for the specified URL.

 ##### Parameters:

-- `url` (str): The URL to start the scraping process for.
+- `url` (str): The URL to start the collection process for.